Music producer Russell Simmons steps down after sex assault claim

 Simmons is regarded as one of the most influential entrepreneurs in the hip-hop world.
 He also founded the fashion lines Phat Farm and Tantris, and co-produced films and TV shows including “The Nutty Professor” and “Def Comedy Jam.”

+“HBO will be airing All Def Comedy as planned.
+However, Russell Simmons will not appear in the new series and we will be removing his name from the show moving forward,” the premium cable network said in a statement.

+“The series is a platform for promising and upcoming comedians and we do not want to deprive them of an opportunity to showcase their talents to a national audience.
+We have no other projects with Russell Simmons,” HBO added.

 Simmons is the latest powerful man in entertainment to be accused of sexual misconduct.
-“Today” show host Matt Lauer on Thursday apologized for “troubling flaws” after being fired by NBC television for inappropriate behavior.
-(Reporting by Jill Serjeant; Editing by Alden Bentley)
+“Today” show host Matt Lauer on Thursday apologised for “troubling flaws” after being fired by NBC television for inappropriate behaviour.